 Challenge #5: Inefficient and chaotic material transportation

 The variety and velocity at which goods must be produced, the increasing level of complexity this creates for manufacturers, and the ongoing cost pressures faced by North American industry become an acutely obvious problem when one looks at the way materials are transported and flow through a manufacturing facility.
-Three key elements tied to material movement, transport (moving products that are not actually required to perform the processing), motion (people or equipment moving or walking more than is required to perform the processing) and waiting (for the next production step, interruptions of production during shift change) are among the original seven wastes of LEAN.
+Three key elements tied to material movement, transport (moving products that are not actually required to perform the processing), motion (people or equipment moving or walking more than is required to perform the processing) and waiting (for the next production step, interruptions of production during shift change) are among the original seven wastes of LEAN manufacturing.

 Yet despite being the grease for the manufacturing wheel, material transport remains an untapped opportunity for automation and innovation in most manufacturing establishments.